jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Testing is our training.
 We want to stress our implementations in as many hard and difficult situations as we can.
 [Test doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) help accomplish this by becoming the training adversaries.
 Test doubles can easily throw exceptions, return quirky results, return no results, refuse to work, etc.

 Be sadistic.
-Adverse testing is a safe environment to _train_ and _harden_ your code.
+Adverse testing in a test environment is a safe way to _train_ and _harden_ your code.
 We want to ensure what our code really does, not what we think it does.

 _Tests don't break your code; they break your illusions about your code._ — [Llewellyn Falco](https://x.com/llewellynfalco/status/540084786128498688).